- About us

-That’s why Scale AI, the Canadian supercluster specializing in AI, has launched an extensive program to fund up to 50% of the cost of training projects tailored to Canadian companies.
+That’s why Scale AI, the Canadian supercluster specializing in AI, has launched an extensive program to fund up to 80% of the costs of training projects tailored to Canadian companies.
 The aim is to support companies looking to improve their knowledge and skills in this area.
 The program seeks to ensure that companies can adopt — and most importantly, benefit from — new tools in artificial intelligence.

 For Montrium, which has worked in the life sciences industry for 15 years, the training program came at the perfect time.
 As a company that supports pharmaceutical and biotechnology companies specializing in clinical studies, it wanted to be one step ahead.
 By harnessing the potential of AI to inject innovation into its service offering and leverage the enormous amount of data from clinical trials, the company aims to improve the efficiency of its processes.